 - Delete revisions

-- Clean up and optimize media library
+- Clean up and optimise media library

 - Delete spam comments